spatie/file-system-watcher/README.md

 To start watching, call the `start` method.
 Note that the `start` method will never end.
 Any code after that will not be executed.

 To make sure that the watcher keeps watching in production, monitor the script or command that starts it with something like [Supervisord](http://supervisord.org).
+See [Supervisord example configuration](#supervisord-example-configuration) below.

 ### Detected the type of change